Cybersecurity and Applied AI career insights

 CTEM represents a shift from point-in-time vulnerability scanning to continuous exposure awareness.
 Security engineers implement the technical components.
 GRC analysts use CTEM data for risk reporting.
 CISOs adopt CTEM as a framework for communicating security posture to boards.
 Understanding this approach is valuable for anyone in vulnerability management or security operations.

-Cybersecurity professionals who regularly work with Continuous Threat Exposure Management include Security Engineer, GRC Analyst, Chief Information Security Officer.
+Cybersecurity professionals who work with Continuous Threat Exposure Management include Security Engineer, GRC Analyst, Chief Information Security Officer.
 These roles apply Continuous Threat Exposure Management knowledge within the Security Products & Platforms domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.